ngravish@ucsd.edu

 Shivam’s PhD work focused on design principles for robot movement within granular media.

-Currently: Mingsong is currently a post-doc at Yale
+Currently: Hangjun is currently a PhD student at Penn State

 (Masters)